idle-lab/GeeCache-s/README.md

   The system implements consistent hashing to distribute keys across nodes.
 However, dynamic handling of node additions or removals is not yet supported and is planned for future development.

 - **Caching Policies:**
-  The current implementation supports the **Least Recently Used (LRU)** caching policy.
+  The current implementation supports the **Least Recently Used (LRU)** and **Least Frequently Used (LFU)** caching policy.
 The design is modular, allowing for seamless extension to incorporate additional replacement strategies in the future.

 ---

 ### **Planned Improvements (TODO)**

 - Add dynamic node handling for consistent hashing to better manage node additions and removals with minimal data movement.
-- Implement support for multiple cache replacement policies, such as LFU (Least Frequently Used) and LRU-K.